seantempesta/re-natal/README.md

 - Figwheel used for REPL and live coding.
   - Works in iOS (real device and simulator).
   - Works in real Android device
-  - Works in Android simulator Genymotion (with re-natal use-figwheel -H 10.0.3.2)
+  - Works in Android simulator Genymotion (with re-natal use-android-device genymotion)
-  - Works in stock Android emulator (with re-natal use-figwheel -H 10.0.2.2)
+  - Works in stock Android emulator (with re-natal use-android-device avd)
   - Figwheel REPL can be started within nREPL
   - Simultaneous development of iOS and Android apps is supported
   - You can reload app any time, no problem.